Yes, it is possible. It is not uncommon to see students dual major in two areas like Graphic Design and Digital Animation.

 – Access to 21-24 PCs in Popplewell 108

-The Mac lab computers include the latest design software: Autodesk Maya, Adobe Creative Cloud Collection (After Effects, InDesign, Illustrator, Photoshop, Premiere Pro, Dreamweaver, Flash and more), Mudbox, Pftrack, Final Cut Pro X, UNITY game engine, V-Ray, and Chrome, Firefox, and Safari browsers.
+The Mac lab computers include the latest design software: Autodesk Maya, Adobe Creative Cloud Collection (After Effects, InDesign, Illustrator, Photoshop, Premiere Pro, Dreamweaver, Animate and more), Mudbox, Final Cut Pro X, UNITY game engine, V-Ray, and Chrome, Firefox, and Safari browsers.
 We also have 3 Microtec large bed scanners and 5 Epson large format printers.

 Portfolio work may be submitted in the original format.
 The preferred format for time-based work would be Quicktime files, accessible on a Apple computer.
 Other work can be viewed in almost any format, including original formats, drawings, paintings, ceramic work, videos and websites.

 We offer a B.F.A. in Graphic Design or Digital Animation.
 All students are required to take 9 hours of Foundations before selecting their focus.
 Students are able to personalize their education by selecting Electives in other disciplines outside their discipline focus, if they choose.